 Outward Bound courses vary in length from four (4) to 85 days.
 On shorter courses, participants will receive an introduction to leadership skills, strength of character and a desire to serve while activities fill most of the time and the pace is quick.
 With longer courses, the same outcomes and benefits are achieved with the opportunity to reach a more profound level of mastery as there are more chances to develop technical skills, receive and implement feedback and further personal development.
 However many days the expedition lasts, the strength and impact of the experience lasts a lifetime.

 Backpacking, rock climbing and wilderness navigation techniques are great practice for the essential skills and habits that help prepare for new challenges at school, work, home and in the community.
 Outward Bound expeditions encourage students:

 The Sierra Nevada range is California’s backyard and wonderland of wilderness, waterfalls, lakes and peaks.
-It’s an enormous range – spanning more than 400 miles from north to south and 70 miles east to west.
-Courses take place in the southern and western parts of the Sierras: Ansel Adams Wilderness, Yosemite National Park and Sequoia Kings Canyon National Park.
+It’s an enormous range — spanning more than 400 miles from north to south, and 70 miles east to west.
+Courses take place in the southern and western parts of the Sierra: Ansel Adams Wilderness, Yosemite National Park and Sequoia Kings Canyon National Park.

-Summer in the Sierras is mostly sunny, with occasional rain and cold evenings.
+Summer in the Sierra is mostly sunny with occasional rain and cold evenings.
 Snowfall is unlikely, though June courses may traverse atop lingering winter and spring snow.
-Summer temperatures tend towards the 70s and 80s during the day dipping into the 30s to 50s in the evening and overnight.
+Summer temperature tends towards the 70s to 80s during the day, dipping into the 30s to 50s in the evening and night.